angelinahung/TOC-Project-2017/README.md

 # TOC Project 2017

 A telegram bot based on a finite state machine

-In this final project, I can communicate with my telegram bot.
+In this final project, I can communicate with my telegram chatbot.

 ## Setup